clio19/NodeAuthAPi/README.md

 - [x] Phase II - Frontend

-[] Phase III - Improvements!
+- [x] Phase III - Improvements!

   - [x] Link Facebook and Google to local Account
-- [] Change localstorage to Session Cookies
+  - [ ] Change localstorage to Session Cookies
+    - [ ] Backend sends cookie after auth
+    - [ ] Cokie is set to be httpOnly
+    - [ ] FrontEnd checks is user is Auth on refresh page or load

 ### To view this branch simply clone this git repo